 Dachshunds are my favorite animal.
 My sweet miniature dachshund sadly passed, but I look forward to the day that I can live somewhere to house a herd of them that will follow me around as I create and travel.

 I love old things.
 An interest in typewriters slowly turned into a superfluous hobby of hunting for them at garage sales, repairing them, and ending up with far more than anyone really needs.
 I was also gifted an analog film camera a few years ago and have since launched into the world of film photography experimenting with light and lenses.
-To note: I do not claim to be an actual photographer, just enjoy the medium and am always looking for more to learn about it.

 I need to be careful not to go overboard here.
 I really enjoy music and come from a very musical family.
 I love going to concerts in town, both seeing big bands that are touring and small local bands.
 To be extremely general, I like just about everything except country.
 To be more specific, I love learning about music as a culture and the individuals and bands that shaped a scene and create genres.